 Private Investment Funds.
 In addition to the foregoing, offering documents for any private investment fund should be updated at least annually to reflect any changes in the business or operations of the fund, such as changes in investment strategies, personnel, risks, performance data, annual financial information, soft dollar arrangement and other brokerage practices and tax and legal matters.
 If registered investment companies are owners of a fund, such registered investment companies should be reviewed at least annually to determine if such funds are "affiliated persons" under the Investment Company Act (e.g., if they own five percent or more of the fund).
-Exceptions from the definition of "investment company" under section 3(c)(1) of the Investment Company Act should be reviewed on an ongoing basis to confirm that investors do not exceed the 100 beneficial owner limit for section 3(c)(1) purposes (including the application of look-through rules for certain corporations, partnerships, trusts, funds and other companies) for section 3(c)(1) purposes.
-The Dodd-Frank Act and resultant rulemaking has significantly impacted advisers to "private funds," including changes to the registration, reporting and recordkeeping requirements.
+Exceptions from the definition of "investment company" under section 3(c)(1) of the Investment Company Act should be reviewed on an ongoing basis to confirm that investors do not exceed the 100 beneficial owner limit for section 3(c)(1) purposes (including the application of look-through rules for certain corporations, partnerships, trusts, funds and other companies).

-FATCA Witholding.
-Part of the Hiring Incentives to Restore Employment Act (the "HIRE Act") passed into law in 2010 was the introduction of a 30 percent withholding on payments to non-U.S. entities.
+FATCA Withholding.
+Part of the Hiring Incentives to Restore Employment Act passed into law in 2010 was the introduction of a 30 percent withholding on payments to non-U.S. entities.
 This is generally referred to as the Foreign Account Tax Compliance Act ("FATCA") withholding.
 FATCA withholding has two major parts:

-Payments to foreign financial institutions ("FFIs"): Payments to FFIs will be subject to withholding unless the FFI enters into an agreement with the IRS to determine whether the entity has any direct or indirect U.S. account holders.
-The agreement will also obligate FFIs to withhold on pass thru payments made by the FFI.
-Payments to non-financial foreign entities ("NFFEs"): Payments to NFFEs will be subject to the new withholding unless the NFFE certifies that it has no direct or indirect U.S. owners of more than 10 percent of the NFFE's equity (or provides information about those that it has).
+- Payments to foreign financial institutions ("FFIs"): Payments to FFIs will be subject to withholding unless the FFI enters into an agreement with the IRS to determine whether the entity has any direct or indirect U.S. account holders.
+The agreement will also obligate FFIs to withhold on passthrough payments made by the FFI. - Payments to non-financial foreign entities ("NFFEs"): Payments to NFFEs will be subject to the new withholding unless the NFFE certifies that it has no direct or indirect U.S. owners of more than 10 percent of the NFFE's equity (or provides information about those that it has).

-On January 17, 2013, the IRS released the final FATCA regulations.
+On January 17, 2013, the IRS released the final FATCA regulations, which were updated in March 2014.
 Under the final rules, most offshore funds will be treated as FFIs and subject to these rules.
 Through a series of notices and proposed regulations, the IRS has delayed the implementation of FATCA.
 Assuming no additional postponement, in general, the new withholding applies to payments after July 1, 2014.
-The new rules apply to dispositions and pass thru payments after December 31, 2016.
-Certain obligations outstanding as of July 1, 2014 are exempt from FATCA under its grandfathering provisions.
-For more information about FATCA withholding including the delays and effective dates associated with certain provisions please see our client alerts available here, and <a href=here.
+The new rules apply to dispositions and passthrough payments after December 31, 2016.
+Certain obligations outstanding as of January 1, 2015 are exempt from certain provisions of FATCA under its grandfathering provisions (or, in some cases, exempt until July 1, 2016).
+For more information about FATCA withholding including the delays and effective dates associated with certain provisions please see our client alerts available here, here, and here.

 Annual Audit Requirement.
 SEC registered advisers deemed to have custody of client assets are generally required to contract with an independent public accountant for an annual surprise audit to verify client assets.
-SEC registered advisers to hedge funds and other pooled investment vehicles are generally exempt from the annual surprise audit requirements if financial statements prepared in accordance with U.S. generally accepted accounting principals and audited by an independent public accountant are delivered to investors within 120 days after the end of the funds' fiscal year (180 days in the case of funds of funds).
+SEC registered advisers to hedge funds and other pooled investment vehicles are generally exempt from the annual surprise audit requirements if financial statements prepared in accordance with U.S. generally accepted accounting principals and audited by an independent public accountant are delivered to investors within 120 days after the end of a fund's fiscal year (180 days in the case of funds of funds).
 Advisers relying on this exemption should ensure that financial statements are delivered to investors in the form and at the time required.